Top 15 Venture Capital Firms Investing in Logistics

 9. 9Yards Capital

-9Yards Capital is a San Francisco-based global investment firm that backs growth-stage companies in the fintech and logistics sectors.
-Since its founding in 2018, the firm has focused on technology-enabled businesses in both consumer and enterprise markets.
+9Yards Capital is a San Francisco-based global investment firm that provides capital to growth-stage companies.
+They concentrate on technology-driven businesses in the consumer and enterprise fintech and logistics sectors.

 - Industries of focus: FinTech, Logistics, Financial Services